Azure/azure-sdk-for-js/sdk/identity/identity/TOKEN_CACHING.md

 ### In-memory token caching

 *In-memory token caching* is the default option provided by the Azure Identity library.
 This caching approach allows apps to store access tokens in memory.
 With in-memory token caching, the library first determines if a valid access token for the requested resource is already stored in memory.
 If a valid token is found, it's returned to the app without the need to make another request to Azure AD.
-If a valid token is not found, the library will automatically acquire a token by sending a request to Azure AD.
+If a valid token isn't found, the library will automatically acquire a token by sending a request to Azure AD.

 The in-memory token cache provided by the Azure Identity library: